mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 We specify the command line options configuration for all of the docker containers in a given network in a YAML file, by default a `docker-compose.yml` file in the current directory.

-You can name your docker-compose YAML file anything and pass it in using the `-f` option - so we have  `docker-compose -f <file path> <command>`.
+You can name your YAML file anything and pass it in using the `-f` option - so we have  `docker-compose -f <file> <command>` e.g. there is a `docker-tests.yml ` file to run tests in the tutorial repo.

 **NB:** It is important to specify the version of Docker Compose being used since Docker often changes features between versions that are not necessarily backwards-compatible - thus this could break your project.